 The FileManager uploads files and keeps track of all the uploaded files names during a session.
 To send data with the file manager you need to create either a SdlFile or SdlAr twork object.
-Both SdlFile s and SdlArtwork s can be created with a Uri , byte[] , or re sourceld .
+Both SdlFile s and SdlArtwork s can be created with using filePath, or byte.